bouvens/rgb-filter/README.md

 yarn start
 ```

-Also there's a script for local build in the dist directory:
+Also, there's a script for local build in the dist directory:
 ```Shell
 yarn run build
 ```